Walnut Cake Recipe | Classic Tube Pan Cake with Almond & Vanilla

 Instructions

-Beat egg whites until foamy; add cream of tartar and beat until stiff peaks form.
+7. Beat egg whites until foamy; add cream of tartar and beat until stiff peaks form.
+Fold into batter.

-Pour into pan and bake 1 hour 15 minutes.
+8. Pour into prepared pan and bake 1 hour 15 minutes.

 Walnut Cake FAQ